-A weekend visit to Camogli, Italy – our favorite Italian Riviera destination.
+A 48-hour Camogli, Italy guide – experience our favorite Italian Riviera destination.

 About an hour and 20 minutes north of the Cinque Terre sits the teeny tiny fishing village of Camogli, Italy.
 The lesser known Italian Riviera gem has become a favorite stop for us after watching the Steve Coogan series, The Trip to Italy.